In 2013 we will be involved in the organisation of 15 events all of which will offer a quality and value for money experience.

 Know how to change a tube and ensure you carry the correct tools to do this.

-If possible you should carry a chain tool and “Power Links” to repair a chain break quickly.
+If possible you should carry a chain tool and “Power Links” to repair a chain break quickly and of course know how to use them.

 Mandatory kit is selected by race organisers for the safety of you so do cooperate and bring whatever the organisers tell you is mandatory.